captn3m0/electron-fingerprints/README.md

 - win32-arm64 (Windows)
 - darwin-arm64 (Apple Silicon)

 A list of release fingerprints is under the `hashes` directory.
+Releases made when Electron was still called `atom-shell` are not supported (Before April 2015).

 ## which files are present?